gvwilson/thirdbit/src/fiction/iffy/index.md

 Ice-cold sea water crashed down on top of them.
 Iffy screamed again as the slosh dragged her and her olders against the taffrail.*

-*"Her heart has stopped," Fourth said calmly.
+*"Her heart is going to stop," Fourth said calmly.
 "We will try an alternative framing."*

 *Iffy sipped her tea.